Fall 2021 Admissions

 What scholarships do you offer?

-The MPA Program offers Changemaker Scholarships in three areas: management, research, and social innovation.
+The MPA Program offers Changemaker Scholarships.
 Students may apply for the scholarships after finishing their first semester in the program in good standing.
 See our scholarships page for more details.
+Also see the CCNY Financial Aid Office for information about financial assistance outside the MPA Program.

 "The contacts I made while interning for Congress helped me land a job on graduation.
 I wouldn't be here without the opportunities the MPA program made possible."